SkrudjReal/Browser-fully-profile-backuper/README.md

-# firefox-fully-profile-backup
+# browser-fully-profile-backup
-Do backup firefox profile
+Do backup your browser profile

 What i can do:
 ~ Backup Firefox/Google/Yandex/Opera profiles
 ~ Backup another folder what you want!
 ~ Delete old backups

+I can work on: Windows/MacOs/Linux/Android

 How to configure: